Client means a legal person using Unicount Services.

 5. Tracking and cookies

 5.1.
-Unicount uses technologies such as cookies on its Website to customize content, analyze traffic to the Website and advertise the Services to the relevant target group.
+Unicount uses technologies such as cookies on its Website to customize the content, analyze traffic to the Website and advertise the Services to the relevant target group.

 Cookies are small text files that contain information about your interactions with the Website.
 Data collected through our cookies is impersonal and Unicount does not use this data to identify the individual using the Website.